richmahn/en_tn/jas/front/intro.md

 The author identifies himself as James.
 This was probably James, the half-brother of Jesus.
 James was a leader in the early church and was part of the Jerusalem council.
 The Apostle Paul also called him a "pillar" of the church.

-This is not the same man as James the apostle.
-James the apostle was killed before this letter was written.
+This is not the same man as the Apostle James.
+The Apostle James was killed before this letter was written.

 #### What is the Book of James about? ####